 UPDATE 2022: The Lamb's Ear is still alive and well, coming back every year.

 *Side note: The house across from where I work has a beautiful front yard complete with all the trimmings.
 It is a sight to behold and obviously done by a professional.
 The funny thing is...they have about 25 small Lambs Ear plants off to the side.
 25!
 If they had just planted about 8 of them, they would have more than enough to cover the entire area and saved a ton of money!
 Experience through DIY really is the best teacher.

 It wasn't my talent or special anything that got the job done.

-I picked up a shovel and put it to use (along with Aleve for pain!).
+- I picked up a shovel and put it to use.

-I read about compost and dirt and perrenials.
+- I read about compost and dirt and perennials.

 Are there things you wish for?

 If I can do this, you can too.

 You can choose different types of plants that flower or turn colors at different times throughout the summer and fall.
 I had no idea how or what.
 You can just jump into it all and learned as you go along.
 I'm living proof.

 Being a newbie to gardening, it was a great surprise to watch my little flower/bush garden change over time.
 I still have one plant that hasn't flowered yet and I'm anxious to see what happens.
 I don't even remember planting it last year!